zowe/docs-site/docs/extend/extend-apiml/authentication-for-apiml-services.md

 * To upgrade from Zowe 1.18 or lower, see the [Additional security rights that need to be granted](../../user-guide/configure-zos-system.md#configure-main-Zowe-server-use-identity-mapping).
 * PassTicket generation must be enabled for the Zowe runtime user.
 The user has to be able to generate PassTicket for itself and for the APPLID of z/OSMF.
 For more information, see [Configure Passticket](api-mediation-passtickets.md).
 * The Zowe runtime user has to be enabled to perform identity mapping in SAF.
 For more information, see [Additional security rights that need to be granted](../../user-guide/configure-zos-system.md#configure-main-Zowe-server-use-identity-mapping).
 * ZSS has to be configured to participate in Zowe SSO.
-For more information, see [Using web tokens for sso on Zlux and ZSS](../../user-guide/configure-certificates-keystore.md#using-web-tokens-for-sso-on-zlux-and-zss).
+For more information, see [Configure components zss](../../appendix/zowe-yaml-configuration.md/#configure-component-zss).

 ### Authentication with JWT Token